thephez/dash-docs/_includes/devdoc/guide_contracts.md

 change the input or output details.
 She gives the partially-signed transaction to Nemo who signs his inputs the same way and passes it to Neminem, who also signs it the same way.
-Neminem then broadcasts the transaction to the peer-to-peer network, mixing all of the millibitcoins in a single transaction.
+Neminem then broadcasts the transaction to the peer-to-peer network, mixing all of the millidash in a single transaction.

 As you can see in the illustration, there's no way for anyone besides